kattni/beeware-docs-tools/shared_content/style_guide.md

 ## Translations and writing new content

-Due to the way the translation files are generated, it is important to include required whitespace in the Markdown syntax for admonitions, notes, tabs, Jinja directives, image captions and alignment, etc.
+Due to the way the translation files are generated, it is important to include required newlines in the Markdown syntax for admonitions, notes, tabs, Jinja directives, image captions and alignment, etc.

 ### Admonitions and notes
 Admonitions must be formatted as follows, including ensuring a newline before and after the admonition start and end: